Mannheim

-Mannheim ([ˈmanhaɪm]; Palatine German: Mannem or Monnem), officially the University City of Mannheim (Universitätsstadt Mannheim), is the second-largest city in the German state of Baden-Württemberg after the state capital of Stuttgart, and Germany's 21st-largest city, with a 2020 population of 309,119 inhabitants.
-The city is the cultural and economic centre of the Rhine-Neckar Metropolitan Region, Germany's seventh-largest metropolitan region with nearly 2.4 million inhabitants and over 900,000 employees.
+Mannheim ([ˈmanhaɪm]; Palatine German: Mannem or Monnem), officially the University City of Mannheim (Universitätsstadt Mannheim), is the second-largest city in Baden-Württemberg after Stuttgart, the state capital, and Germany's 21st-largest city, with a population of over 315,000.
+It is located at the border with Rhineland-Palatinate.
+The city is the cultural and economic centre of the Rhine-Neckar, Germany's seventh-largest metropolitan region, with nearly 2.4 million inhabitants.

-Mannheim is located at the confluence of the Rhine and the Neckar in the Kurpfalz (Electoral Palatinate) region of northwestern Baden-Württemberg.
-The city lies in the Upper Rhine Plain, Germany's warmest region.
-Together with Hamburg, Mannheim is the only German city bordering two other federal states.
-It forms a continuous conurbation of around 480,000 inhabitants with Ludwigshafen am Rhein in the neighbouring state of Rhineland-Palatinate, on the other side of the Rhine.
-Some northern suburbs of Mannheim belong to Hesse.
-Upstream along the Neckar lies Heidelberg, the fifth-largest city of Baden-Württemberg and the third-largest of the Rhine-Neckar Region.
+Mannheim is located at the confluence of the Upper Rhine and the Neckar in the Kurpfalz (Electoral Palatinate) region of northwestern Baden-Württemberg.
+The city lies in the Upper Rhine Plain, Germany's warmest region, between the Palatine Forest and the Oden Forest.
+Mannheim forms a continuous urban zone of around 500,000 inhabitants with Ludwigshafen am Rhein in the Rhineland-Palatinate, while some northern suburbs lie in Hesse; Hamburg is the only other German city with a presence in two states other than its own.

-Mannheim is unusual among German cities in that the city center's streets and avenues are laid out in a grid pattern, leading to its nickname Quadratestadt (Square City).
-Within a ring of avenues surrounding the city centre, there are squares numbered from A1 to U6 instead of street names.
-At the southern base of that system sits Mannheim Palace, one of the largest palace complexes in the world, and the second-largest in Baroque style after Versailles.
-It was the former home of the Prince-elector of the Electoral Palatinate, and now houses the University of Mannheim, which repeatedly receives top marks in business administration and is sometimes known as the "Harvard of Germany".
-The Mannheim May Market is the largest regional consumer exhibition of Germany.
-The civic symbol of Mannheim is the Romanesque Mannheim Water Tower, completed in 1886 and rising to 60 m above the highest point of the art nouveau area Friedrichsplatz.
-Mannheim is well-known for its inventions, including the automobile, the bicycle, and the tractor, which is why the city is often called the "city of inventions".
-The city is the starting and finishing point of the Bertha Benz Memorial Route that follows the tracks of the first long-distance automobile trip in history.
+Unusually for a German city, central Mannheim's streets and avenues are laid out in a grid pattern, leading to its nickname as the Quadratestadt (Square City) and the tourism slogan "Leben im Quadrat" ("Life in the Square").
+At the southern base of this system is Mannheim Palace.
+It was the former home of the Prince-elector of the Electoral Palatinate, and now houses the University of Mannheim.
+The civic symbol of the city is the Mannheim Water Tower, completed in 1886 and rising to 60 m above the art nouveau area Friedrichsplatz.
+Held annually, the May Market is the largest regional consumer exhibition of Germany.

+Mannheim is well-known for its inventions, including the automobile, the bicycle, and the tractor, leading to a nickname of the "city of inventions".
+The city is the starting and finishing point of the Bertha Benz Memorial Route, which follows the tracks of the first long-distance automobile trip in history.